Serneum/TimeTracker/README.md

 - Redirect to login page when not authenticated

 ### How to use
 `gradle appengineRun`
-The main page is located at /tasks, so for a local run it would be `http://localhost:8888/tasks`
+Point your browser to `http://localhost:8888/`

 ### TODO (optional)
 - Visual cue (red color) for overdue tasks
 - Separate complete and incomplete tasks (toggle with link)
 - Automatic deploying from Travis-CI
 - Bootstrap
 - React